 Dutch society is distinctively multicultural.
 People from all parts of the world have been living in the Netherlands for decades, thanks to the country's historical legacy of being a welcoming and tolerant place.
 The university is located in vibrant Amsterdam, which boasts the largest concentration of students in the Netherlands and English as a second language.

 Residents in Amsterdam hail from over 180 countries.
-The city is therefore considered the world's most diverse city, even more diverse than New York city!
+The city is therefore considered the world's most diverse city.
 Most people get around by bicycle.
-At any given time there are estimated to be about 881 thousand bikes in the city, which is even more than the total number of residents.
+There are estimated to be about 881,000 bikes in the city, which is more than the number of residents.
 Amsterdam is also a very green city with 40 parks, a large forest, and the World Heritage canal ring.

 Although Amsterdam is a small city with around 835,000 inhabitants, it has a diverse and bustling cultural scene offering over 350 music festivals per year, world class art ranging from van Gogh to Warhol to Banksy, as well as a booming cuisine culture with food from around the world.
-For shopping this is also the place to be.
+For those who love shopping, this is also the place to be.
 From top-end stores to small bargain and boutique type stores, you're sure to find what you like in Amsterdam.

 Check out the I Amsterdam website for a full overview of sights and attractions.

 |Arrival and Introduction||August 18 - September 4|

 |Period 1||September 4 - October 20, exams October 23 - 27|

 |Period 2||October 30 - December 15, exams December 18 - 22|